markdom/specification/1.0/markdom.md

 When an editor uses a backend to create content:

 * The server allows an editor to enter CommonMark text.
-* The server parses the markup with any suitable parser (i.e. with an actual parser, not just a regex-based converter) that is available for the language the server is written in, and creates a Markdom document.
+* The server parses the markup with any suitable interpreter (i.e. with an actual interpreter, not just a regex-based converter) that is available for the language the server is written in, and creates a Markdom document.
 * The server generates a HTML representation of the Markdom document and delivers it to the editor.
 * The server generates a XML representation of the Markdom document and stores is for later use.